reaganmcf/reaganmcf.github.io/content/projects/nakala/index.md

 +++
 title="nakala"
-description="A hobby programming language in Rust" date=2021-07-01
+description="A dynamic programming language designed to feel familiar and be fun to use, written in Rust" date=2021-07-01

 [taxonomies]